-The conference, well attended by a couple of hundred people, featured a large number of high profile presenters associated with the refugee lobby.
-There are several pages about this 5th Weekend of Ideas, and all pages are listed below.
-The listing of pages is followed by an agreed Statement of Principles, issued on the last day of the weekend.
+We created several pages about the conference - all of them are listed and linked below.
+The listing of pages is followed by the Agreed Statement of Principles, issued on the last day of the weekend.
 Also on this page is the presentation by author and SIEVX Whistleblower Tony Kevin and a reflection on the weekend by John Warhurst.

 :::More than 100 PHOTOS::: 17 February 2008: Photos: Manning Clark House Weekend of Ideas - the collection of photos taken by advocate Freddie Steen at the Manning Clark House sixth Weekend of Ideas, "A Fair Go for Refugees?" during the first weekend of April 2007 in Canberra's Manning Clark House in Forrest, ACT.